tnakamura/Kekka/README.md

 ### `Result.Error<TSuccess, TFailure>(TFailure error)`

 - A static method to create a failure result with the provided error value.

+## Extension Methods

+The library provides several useful extension methods to work with `Result<TSuccess, TFailure>` types in a more functional way.

+- `Select` - Map over the success value.
+- `SelectMany` - Chain multiple Result instances.
+- `MapError` - Map over the failure value.
+- `ToAsyncResult` - Convert a Result to an asynchronous `Task<Result<TSuccess, TFaulure>>`.

 ## License